desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 New deployments of DS automation therefore SHOULD follow the recommendations set out in this document, to achieve a more uniform treatment across suffixes and to minimize user surprise.

-In {{overview}}, operational questions are first raised and directly answered with the corresponding recommendations.
-After this overview, {{analysis}} follows with analysis and related considerations.
+In the following sections, operational questions are first raised and answered with the corresponding recommendations.
+Each section is concluded with an analysis of its recommendations, and related considerations.

 Readers are expected to be familiar with DNSSEC {{!RFC9364}}{{!RFC9615}}{{!I-D.ietf-dnsop-generalized-notify}}.
 For terminology, see {{terminology}}.